09 Apr Let’s Talk About Failures

 When I was running a research group at a large corporation, I was obsessed with one of our projects and desperately wanted it to succeed.
 I built a new technology and tried to convince the company’s decision-makers about its efficiency for the existing business, while introducing new revenue streams at the same time.
 The concept was bold and didn’t exist anywhere in the corporate research world yet.
 It required a creative approach, a lot of smart thinking, technology tinkering, and constantly running user studies.
 However, all I got over the course of two years was that it was a great idea but a subject to rejection for multiple reasons.
 There was just one person who got behind the project and for six weeks I was so happy that the prototype would be finally productized.
 But then, that person got fired and I was back to square one in no time.

 This was so discouraging and very frustrating, to say the least.
 But I have spoken to someone who once went through the same hurdle and suggested that I focus on another project for the time being.
 My innovative idea was too early for adoption.
 The market and the mindset was just not there yet.
 That person spoke openly about his own project and its failure, and it felt very similar to my case.

 Years later, after I had already left the company and founded my own, I received a call asking for that old product pitch deck.
 It was so rewarding to know they were going to release that product I believed in very soon.

-It’s great to keep reading on success stories to get inspired but also on failure stories – to learn what not to do and how to deal with certain obstacles.
+It’s great to keep reading success stories to get inspired but also on stories about failures – to learn what not to do and how to deal with certain obstacles.
 What has worked for others, might not be the right solution for you.
 Input from someone who had the same goal as you, tried many different things over several years, and failed can be much more important.
 So you don’t need to try all of those things they already did, but go straight to something else.
 You will be forced to be more creative along the path to potentially become the next success story.

 Just don’t forget to also highlight the hurdles you went through!